What are some tips to help my child practice at home?

 - Check your fingering and use the same fingering every time.
 If you keep changing the fingering, your mind becomes confused and you’ll never get a difficult passage to sound easy and beautiful.

 - Always establish the beat before you start to play and keep feeling the beat all the time.
 Counting out loud can help you keep this feeling.
 The goal of the practicing is to make the whole piece flow along with no little stumbles – feel the music.

 - Listen, listen, listen, to the sound you are making.
 You are communicating a certain mood or character with each piece that you play.
-When someone listens to you play you want to touch their heart with the beautiful sounds you are making.
 Remember, you are telling a story and it must be so interesting and exciting that everyone loves to listen.

 How long should you practice?

 - Two or three 10-minute sessions five times a week.

 - Practicing should become a part of your day just like brushing your teeth.
 You need to get into the habit so that your day doesn’t feel complete unless you have practiced your instrument.

 - Choose your practice time carefully and stick with the same time each day as much as possible.

 Beginners: 10 to 20 minutes – 5 days a week